Where are some good places to start, especially if you don't know anything (or very little) about your topic?

 Reference works are good sources for background information, quick facts, overview of subject, and fine tuning your topic.
 The library subscribes to a number of eReference sources which include encyclopedias, dictionaries, handbooks.
 Consider searching both general reference works and subject specific reference works like:

 You can use the Library's General Search to look for reference materials.
-Try searching using a word like dictionary, encyclopedia, or handbook, plus a word or two that describes your topic (i.e, searching Civil War Encylopedia).
+Try searching using a word like dictionary, encyclopedia, or handbook, plus a word or two that describes your topic (i.e, searching Civil War Encyclopedia).

 Review the bibliographies included in reference sources and consider them as new sources.
 Keep track of any questions that come to mind as you do your initial readings.